-Light-sheet microscopy has become popular over this decade for its advantages including low photodamage and fast image acquisition.
-We are now running two light-sheet microscopes, one commercial and the other self-made, maintaining them for both collaborations and for our own research interest, left-right asymmetry.
+Light-sheet microscopy has become popular during this decade for benefits such as low photodamage and fast image acquisition.
+We are now running two light-sheet microscopes, one commercial and the other self-made, and are maintaining them for collaborations and our own research interest (this being left-right asymmetry).

-Over several years we have developed a fast light-sheet microscope named ezDSLM, in which the excitation light sheet and detection objective move instead of the specimen for z-scanning.
-We installed an electrically tunable lens (ETL) to achieve further speed and exclusion of mechanical vibrations that disturb continuous 4D imaging of floating or loosely held specimens.
+Over several years, we have developed a fast light-sheet microscope named ezDSLM, in which the excitation light sheet and detection objective move instead of the specimen for z-scanning.
+We installed an electrically tunable lens (ETL) to achieve greater speed and the exclusion of mechanical vibrations that disturb continuous 4D imaging of floating or loosely held specimens.

-Our light-sheet microscopes are open to other researchers via NIBB's Collaborative Research and MEXT's Advanced Bioimaging Support (ABiS) programs.
+Our light-sheet microscopes are available to other researchers via NIBB's Collaborative Research and MEXT's Advanced Bioimaging Support (ABiS) programs.
 Numerous collaborations are in progress including observation of moving Amoeba proteus, neuronal activity in Drosophila larvae, cell migration in zebrafish embryos, cleared mouse brains, and marine crustaceans, etc.